jrb28/telo-2022-16/CIFAR/readme.md

 ## Computing Environment

-The directions below for setting up an appropriate computing environment are for __Windows operating systems__ only.   environment files for Linux operating systems will be posted soon.
+The directions below for setting up an appropriate computing environment are for __Windows operating systems__ only.
+Environment files for Linux operating systems will be posted soon.

 - The Anaconda distribution can be downloaded from this site: [https://www.anaconda.com/products/distribution](https://www.anaconda.com/products/distribution)
 - An environment file is located in this folder that can be used to create an Anaconda environment for this code.